 Your next best hire, may not have all the boxes of your job requirements checked.
 Maybe you could get this in 2009, but today, you’ll need to adapt.

 Great sales reps have many of the following eight traits:

 Adapt your expectations.
 Top sales reps come in many different packages.
 Make the changes necessary to hire the type of talent you want on your sales team.

 Avoid the mentality of waiting to fill the position with the perfect resume.
 Hoping that your perfect hire is the result.

 Put Your Best Foot Forward and Continue to Adapt

 The best way to attract top sales talent is to become an attractive leader.

 The second best way is by building an attractive high-growth company.

 Find or create compelling reasons for a new recruit to join your sales team.
-You don’t have to have the best software.
-Your technical support team doesn’t have to come out of MIT.
+You don’t have to create the best software.
+Your technical support team doesn’t need to come out of MIT.

 If you haven't already, it's time to adapt to new market conditions.
 Commit to making incremental changes over time that will help your organization thrive.